1. Home

 When you’ve uploaded your font file, make a note of its URL.

-Register the custom fonts
+2. Register your custom fonts

 Disable Google Fonts

-Troubleshooting
+Troubleshooting custom fonts

 If you’re uploading custom fonts, you might find that you see the term [object Object] in your select field.
 To solve this issue, you need to dequeue the standard version of Select2.
 You can do that with this snippet: